tlee753/tlee753.github.io/_pages/bucket.md

 - [ ] Pilot's license
 - [x] Solve a rubik's cube
 - [ ] See the northern lights
+- [ ] Make a meaningful anonymous donation
 - [ ] Go skiing
 - [ ] Go hang gliding
 - [ ] Kill it at a karaoke night